The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 James Shields reported meeting an operator making $51,000/month by scraping Reddit for 'anyone got recommendations for' across 8 subreddits and emailing posters within 2 hours.
 The mechanic is intent capture + response latency, not tooling.
 Reddit paid ads are the opposite: one operator spent $2,000 over 30 days, 440,000 impressions, 1 paying customer, -85% ROI.
 Organic intent is the engine.
 Here is the 3-tier execution stack and the 5-step operator playbook.

 The story is simple enough to sound fake.
-It is not.
-Guerrilla GTM at FORKOFF has watched clients run variants of this mechanic for the last year, and the r/b2bmarketing subreddit has two threads worth framing the whole question around.
+It is not fake.
+The Reddit communities that talk about lead generation openly debate this exact playbook, and at FORKOFF we have been watching clients run variants of this mechanic for the last year.
+The r/b2bmarketing subreddit has two threads worth framing the whole question around, and operators in the comments are running the mechanic quietly at scale.

 James Shields